kcp-dev/contrib/README.md

 # KCP contrib contents

-The repository contains the list of demo code, slides and other materials used in the meetups, conferences.
+This repository contains the list of demo code, slides and other materials used in the meetups, conferences.

 - [Platform Engineering Day EU 2024 - Building a Platform Engineering API Layer with kcp](./20240319-platform-engineering-day-eu-paris/)
     - [YouTube](https://www.youtube.com/watch?v=az5Rm8Snms4)